maitrungduc1410/WebRTC-Demo/README.md

 npm run serve # or yarn serve
 ```

+Then open 2 browsers at `localhost:8080` to test

 ### Android client
 - Open `android-client` in Android Studio and wait for Gradle to be synced
 - Change the value of `serverAddress` in `/app/src/main/res/values/strings.xml` to IP of your machine (can check by running `ifconfig` for Mac/Linux and `ipconfig` for Windows).
 Keep port `4000`